chrisjmccormick/chrisjmccormick.github.io/_posts/2019-07-22-BERT-fine-tuning.md

 ## 4.3.
 Training Loop

 Below is our training loop.
 There's a lot going on, but fundamentally for each pass in our loop we have a trianing phase and a validation phase.
-At each pass we need to:

-Training loop:
+> *Thank you to [Stas Bekman](https://ca.linkedin.com/in/stasbekman) for contributing the insights and code for using validation loss to detect over-fitting!*

+**Training:**
 - Unpack our data inputs and labels
 - Load data onto the GPU for acceleration
 - Clear out the gradients calculated in the previous pass.